carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline.md

 $$RMSE = \sqrt{\frac{1}{n}\sum_{i=1}^{n}(y_i - \hat{y_i})^2}$$

-where $y_i$ is the true value and $\hat{y_i}$ is the predicted value for the ith test record.
+, where $y_i$ is the actual value and $\hat{y_i}$ is the predicted value for the ith test record.

-In the following sections, we will look at the implementation of each pipeline step in more detail and also discuss the creation of the pipeline.
-We will only discuss the AzureML peculiarities in this post.
+In the following sections, we will look at the implementation of each pipeline step in more detail, together with the pipeline's creation process, focussing on the AzureML peculiarities as much as possible.

 ## Create Train and Test sets